 “Your maximum self-funding cost for the plan year is determined up front – and it’s guaranteed not to change, …

 And here’s one example of the corresponding small print written into the policy of the carrier who published the “big print” quote above.
-There are many more statements like this in every self funded agreement or stop loss policy.
+There are many statements like this and you should know them all, or have someone who does.

 “We issued this coverage in reliance upon the accuracy and completeness of the information provided in the application form and during the enrollment process.
 If a material or fraudulent omission or misstatement is made in the application form, We have the right to deny any claim, rescind the coverage and/or modify the terms of the coverage or the premium amount.”